berntham/vsmlib/docs/source/tutorial/basic.rst

 Why do you bother?
 --------------------

 There are a few other libraries for working with VSMs, including gensim and spacy.
-VSMlib differs from them in that its primary goal is to facilitate pricipled, systematic research in providing **a framework for reproducible experiments** on VSMs.
+VSMlib differs from them in that its primary goal is to facilitate principled, systematic research in providing **a framework for reproducible experiments** on VSMs.

 From the academic perspective, this matters because this is the only way to understand more about what VSMs are and what kind of meaning representation they offer.